adventuremomblog

 136 S 9th St, Cambridge, OH 43725

-I honestly had a hard time believing that we would spend 1-1.5 hours at a glass museum but this museum ended up being an unexpected gem.
+I honestly had a hard time believing that we would spend 1-1.5 hours at a glass museum, but this museum was a very unexpected gem.

-The Cambridge Company was THE premiere company for handmade glassware with a legacy of beautiful products evolving over the years.
+The Cambridge Company was THE premier company for handmade glassware, with a legacy of beautiful products that have evolved over the years.

-The innovative shapes, colors, and craftsmanship evolved over the company’s span of the early 1900s to the mid-1950s in an attempt to keep up with consumer demands and trends.
+The innovative shapes, colors, and craftsmanship evolved over the company’s span from the early 1900s to the mid-1950s in an attempt to keep up with consumer demands and trends.

-The collection inside the museum helps capture the time periods and collections in a way that draws you in to appreciate every detail.
+The collection inside the museum helps capture the periods with collections that draw you in to appreciate every detail.

 We discovered several pieces and color schemes that we thought would be fun in our home.